 Reducing the incidence of complications and possibly saving your own life.
 How's that for a start?

-Although a cure is not yet available for diabetic neuropathy, intensive glucose control and pain management are the most effective treatments for slowing disease progression and improving quality o
+Although a cure is not yet available for diabetic neuropathy, intensive glucose control and pain management are the most effective treatments for slowing disease progression and improving quality of life.

 Request a Refill